Polling Publications

 topicsSpecify the Publication topic(s) you want to create a polling connection to

-TimeOutDefines the maximum connection time (in ms) of the polling request
+TimeOutDefines the max connection time (in ms) of the polling request

-CountDefines the number of messages the connection should stay open to "listen" for
+CountDefines the max number of messages the connection stays open for

 🛎️